redhat-performance/jetlag/docs/bastion-deploy-bm.md

 [user@fedora ~]$
 ```

-3. Update the version of RHEL that came on the bastion machine and reboot
+3. Update the version of RHEL on the bastion machine and reboot

 ```console
 [user@fedora ~]$ ssh root@xxx-h01-000-r650.example.redhat.com